Samuel John Hazo: Life

-Works

-Some of his published works include The Holy Surprise of Right Now, Thank a Bored Angel, Jots Before Sleep, and As They Sail (poetry), Stills (fiction), Feather, Mano A Mano, and Watching Fire, Watching Rain (drama), Spying For God (an essay) and The Pittsburgh That Stays Within You (a memoir).
-His translations include Denis de Rougemont's The Growl of Deeper Waters, Nadia Tueni's Lebanon: Twenty Poems For One Love and Adunis's The Pages of Day And Night.
-Hazo also wrote “When the Evening Gets Down to Cigars” for the Pittsburgh-based cigar-friendly men's club, Rascals, Rogues, and Rapscallions.

 Contributions to the Poetry Community

 Hazo is very passionate about not only literature in the many forms that he has worked in, but also specifically about poetry and its importance in the world.
-Hazo once said that “[poetry] speaks to us personally and with absolute sincerity, like a private letter, and we nod and assent to the truth of it as we would to the mention of our very names,” in an interview with the Pittsburgh Post Gazette while discussing this very topic.
-In an effort to increase the presence of poetry in the public eye, Hazo convinced the same magazine to publish a poem weekly in its Saturday editions.
+Speaking to the Pittsburgh-Post Gazette in 2010, Hazo argued that “[poetry] speaks to us personally and with absolute sincerity, like a private letter, and we nod and assent to the truth of it as we would to the mention of our very names."
 Hazo's founded the International Poetry Forum.
 For 43 years under Hazo's direction, the International Poetry Forum brought numerous poets to Pittsburgh in order to “demonstrate the relevance and centrality of poetry to the general public through the oral presentation of poetry”.